darkreactions/DRP/README.md

 the DRP descriptor plugin for clashes.
 If there is a clash, the lead developer should be notified ASAP.

+**build\_model**

+Builds a machine learning model.
+The most basic usage is `python manage.py build_model -p 'reaction_temperature'` this will build a model using only the reaction temperature as a descriptor to predict the default outcome descriptor (currently boolean crystallisation outcome) using the default model (currently a Weka SVM using the PUK kernel and cross-validated using a 4-fold split to analyze model performance).
+More advanced usage should be well documented in the help text `python manage.py build_model -h`

 **import_data**

 Imports reaction data from the main Haverford Dark Reactions server.